Varicella Vaccine

 Administration of Varicella Vaccine

 Vaccination against varicella is part of the routine vaccination schedule recommended for children (see CDC: Child and Adolescent Immunization Schedule by Age).
 The vaccine is given as an injection under the skin.
 Two doses are given: at age 12 to 15 months and at age 4 to 6 years.
 It is also recommended for all adolescents and adults who have not had chickenpox or the vaccine.
-It is given to them in two doses at least 4 weeks apart (see CDC: Chickenpox Vaccination: What Everyone Should Know).
+It is given to them in 2 doses at least 4 weeks apart (see CDC: Chickenpox Vaccination: What Everyone Should Know).

 Certain conditions may affect whether and when people are vaccinated (see also CDC: Who Should NOT Get Vaccinated With These Vaccines?).
 If people have a temporary illness, doctors usually wait to give the vaccine until the illness resolves.